 If the insurer is still not satisfied, they will write to your GP seeking further information.

-If the insurer is not satisfied with the information given on your application form and/or questionnaire they will send a PMAR (Private Medical Attendant’s Report) to your GP for completion.
+Suppose the insurer is not satisfied with the information given on your application form and questionnaire.
+In that case, they will send a PMAR (Private Medical Attendant’s Report) to your GP for completion.

 The life insurance medical report will outline the history of your medical condition.
 Your GP completes it based on your medical records.
-PMARs are commonly requested by insurance companies if you’re over 55 or where there’s a history of serious illness e.g. malignant cancer or heart attack.
+Insurance companies commonly request PMARs if you’re over 55 or where there’s a history of serious illness, e.g. cancer or heart attack.